Madelena/Metrology-for-Musicbee/README.md

 The end result should look something like this:
 ![Method B Screenshot](https://i.imgur.com/nJtZ6S1.png)

 **IMPORTANT**: Remember to add the XML file as a Theater Mode Skin, not a normal Skin!
-Look for the right menu item marked under View > Theater Mode.
-If you make the mistake of installing as a normal Skin, your MusicBee will *crash hard*.
+Look for the right folder!
+If you make the mistake of installing as a normal Skin under the Skins folder, your MusicBee will *crash hard*.

 ## How to Use